 The Whois service is a distributed information system that allows for querying Internet resources to obtain information on IP address or domain name holders.

 LACNIC's Whois service allows for querying information on Autonomous System Numbers and IP address blocks assigned by LACNIC.
 In addition, it allows for obtaining information related to these Internet resources, such as contact information for the organizations that hold them.

-The WHOIS system was originally described in RFC 812, which was later obsoleted by RFC 3912 – "WHOIS Protocol Specification."
-As described in these documents, the original WHOIS system was designed as a tool for querying the points of contact of the organizations that were connected to the ARPANET at the time.
+The Whois system was originally described in RFC 812, which was later made obsolete by RFC 3912 – "Whois Protocol Specification."
+As described in these documents, the original Whois system was designed as a tool for querying the points of contact of organizations that were connected to the ARPANET at the time.
 The system does not specify which format should be used in the answers to the queries it receives.
-This is why different WHOIS servers provide information in different formats.
+Therefore, different Whois servers provide information in different formats.

 The server can be queried in two different ways:

-The information provided by LACNIC's WHOIS service is organized as a list of values and attributes separated by a ":" character
+The information provided by LACNIC's Whois service is organized as a list of values and attributes separated by a ":" character.

 When querying resources, either ASNs or IP address blocks, the answer returned includes, among others, the following attributes: